 From exercise to work, many of our everyday routines now take place out of doors.
 And as outdoor activity increases, so does the need for shade, privacy, and protection from the elements.
 Many homeowners are looking to interior design for inspiration, including adding drapery panels to pergolas for privacy or creating a plant wall for shade.
 In addition, tiled accent walls can be used to create the illusion of an outdoor room and achieve the same aesthetic as they do indoors.

-Incorporate Smart Technology
+Incorporate Smart Technology in Entertaining

 Over the last few years, there has been an increased interest in designing smarter homes.
 But smart home technology isn’t limited to just the interior—outdoor living spaces can benefit from smart technology as well.
 Create the ultimate backyard entertaining space by incorporating home automation systems with wireless speakers, outdoor video and/or television capability, and automated lighting systems.